opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

       For the disk types supported by an ECS, see :ref:`EVS Disks <en-us_topic_0030828256>`.

       -  If the image based on which an ECS is created is not encrypted, the system disk of the ECS is not encrypted.
 If the image based on which an ECS is created is encrypted, the system disk of the ECS is automatically encrypted.
-For details, see (Optional) Encryption-related parameters.
+For details, see :ref:`(Optional) Encryption-related parameters <en-us_topic_0163572589__en-us_topic_0144542112_li3286101316615>`.
       -  **Encryption**: indicates that the system disk is encrypted if you select this option.
-For details, see (Optional) Encryption-related parameters.
+For details, see :ref:`(Optional) Encryption-related parameters <en-us_topic_0163572589__en-us_topic_0144542112_li3286101316615>`.
       -  For a P1 or P2 ECS, the system disk must be greater than or equal to 15 GB.
 It is recommended that the system disk be greater than 40 GB.
 A disk size must be an integer multiple of 10, for example, 60 GB or 70 GB.
 Otherwise, the system automatically rounds the value down, for example, 60 GB for value **68**.

    -  Data disk